Canister Purge Valve Replacement

 If you’ve been noticing rough idling in your vehicle, it could be due to numerous reasons.
 One of them is also a bad canister purge valve that can be caused when the RPM is low.
 In worst cases, the rough idling can leave your vehicle jerking, almost violently.
 This is mainly caused by a vacuum leak when the purge valve does not open or close when it is needed to.

 Another symptom of a bad purge valve involves the inefficiency in fuel economy.
-If the fuel vapor is dissipated outside, you would be able to notice a significant wastage of fuel economy.
+If the fuel vapor is dissipated outside, you will be able to notice a significant waste of fuel economy.
 Your car will use up more gasoline every mileage of the way.

 Since this could worsen the gas mileage, you cannot expect your car to cover the same distance on the same fuel as it used to with a functioning purge valve.